MicrosoftDocs/customer-insights/ci-docs/audience-insights/semantic-mappings.md

    - **First**: Select **Add Relationship** to launch the relationship configuration steps.
    - **Second**: Select the attribute from your source entity that connects your contact entity to another entity.
    - **Third**: Select the entity to connect your contact entity to.
-If your contact data directly relates to an account entity, choose an entity from the *Account entites* section.
+If your contact data directly relates to an account entity, choose an entity from the *Account entities* section.
 If your contact data indirectly relates to an account entity, choose an entity from the *Intermediate entities* section and define *Relationship 2* by selecting an attribute that connects your *Intermediate entity* to an *Account entity*.

    :::image type="content" source="media/Semantic_Mapping_Wizard2.png" alt-text="Select either an Account entity or an Intermediate entity.":::